Lower School Curriculum By Grade

 BASKETRY: Eighth Graders learn the basic parts of a basket – ribs, frame, and handle – in order to skillfully and artistically make a small simple basket.
 They are introduced to a number of materials, both store-bought and gathered from nature, to learn to shape their basket through the weaving of these various materials.
 Once a basket is completed, the students can expand to different styles, shapes, forms and patterns, using more natural materials, which are harder to control.

-CARPENTRY: The class makes a three-legged stool.
+WOODWORK: The class makes a three-legged stool.
 Students choose dimensions to suit the intended purpose, such as a bedside table, a chair for a young child, or a seat for an adult.
 The seat is cut roughly to shape, and then it is carved with a mallet and a gouge.
 Knowing the direction of the grain and learning to understand when grain must be cut with, against, or diagonal to the grain is explored.
 The mortise is cut with a drill and bit.
 Green logs are split to form rough billets, shaped with a chisel and hammer, refined with a draw-knife, and smoothed with a scraper and sandpaper.
 The tenons are cut with a special bit, split with a saw, and fitted with a wooden wedge.
 The parts are assembled and marked so that the position of each leg provides the greatest balance and support for the joint; the angle of each leg must support the aesthetic balance of the whole.
 The parts are glued, and the stool is sanded and waxed.

-NEW Farm Classroom
+Farm Classroom

-We opened the doors of Summerfield’s new Farm Classroom in January 2020, a place where a small group of students of mixed ages (6-10) work, learn and grow together.
+We opened the doors of Summerfield’s Farm Classroom in January 2020, a place where a small group of students of mixed ages (6-10) work, learn and grow together.

 WHAT DO WE DO AT THE FARM CLASSROOM?

-Fortunate to have the biodynamic farm and Summerfield’s 32 acre campus as our classroom, we start our days outside with movement, working with the rhythms of the day, the seasons and the year on the farm.
+Fortunate to have the biodynamic farm and Summerfield’s 38-acre campus as our classroom, we start our days outside with movement, working with the rhythms of the day, the seasons and the year on the farm.
 We move as a group in the mornings, engaging our hands and minds in work that organically arises out of caring for the land.
-When we return to the classroom, we explore questions that arose of our morning’s work.
+When we return to the classroom, we explore questions that arose out of our morning’s work.

 HOW IS THE APPROACH TO LEARNING DIFFERENT?